 The temporal evolution of physically based fluid simulations is my research topic.
 I apply machine learning techniques on simulated fluid data and predict the temporal behavior of the physical quantities like pressure or velocity fields.

 From 2018 to 2020 I was a research associate in Nils Thuerey’s group.

-Besides organizing the Computer Games Laboratory Course I am also supervising Bachelor’s or Master’s Theses.
+Besides organizing the Computer Games Laboratory Course I was also supervising Bachelor’s or Master’s Theses.
 See below for a list of the most recent supervised theses.

 - Steffen Wiewel, “Advanced Sequence Learning for Liquid Simulations”, M.Sc.
 Thesis, TUM, March 2018.
 (English)

 - Steffen Wiewel, “Practical Applications of the DirectX 11 Depth-Buffer”, B.Sc.
 Thesis, TUM, September 2015.
 (German)